Non-small cell lung cancer

 Treatment of NSCLC

-In the context of cancer care, many medical specialties frequently collaborate to develop a patient’s comprehensive treatment plan, which incorporates a variety of therapies.
-A interdisciplinary team is what this is.
-A wide range of other medical specialists, including physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counsellors, nutritionists, and others, are part of cancer care teams.
+In the context of cancer care, many medical specialties frequently collaborate to develop a patient’s comprehensive treatment plan, which incorporates various therapies.
+An interdisciplinary team is what this is.
+A wide range of other medical specialists, including physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, nutritionists, and others, are part of cancer care teams.

 There are 5 main ways to treat NSCLC: